mold-resistant/to-google-translate/README.md

-## To Google Translate
+## Google Translate Min Permissions
 ### Introduction

+Minimal permissions version.
 This extension creates a context menu item in the browser, when you click on a menu item, the current page url, link or the previously selected text is sent to Google Translate.
 You can also setup default language in the option page.

 ### How to use
 #### Changing the default language